Adrenocorticotropic hormone. A hormone produced in the pituitary gland that stimulates the adrenal glands to produce hormones including cortisol.

 Low-dose dexamethasone suppression test

-This is a test which may be used by your vet to diagnose Cushing’s.
+This is a test which may be used by your vet to diagnose Cushing’s syndrome.
 The test determines how your dog responds to injection of dexamethasone - a synthetic drug which acts in a similar way to cortisol.

 In dogs which do not have Cushing’s, cortisol levels after injection of dexamethasone should be low when compared to ‘normal’ levels.
 In dogs with Cushing’s, the cortisol levels after injection of dexamethasone will remain elevated.